Compare similar life situations, assumptions, and retirement tradeoffs.

 Finally, stress the items that DB members sometimes ignore: retiree health coverage, dental, travel insurance, home repairs, vehicle replacement, adult-child support, elder care, survivor protection, and inflation indexing.
 A fully indexed pension, a partially indexed pension, and a non-indexed pension are different assets after 25 years.

 CPP and OAS are taxable, and the numbers here are gross planning amounts.
-The research brief used 2026 Canada.ca figures: CPP at 65 has a maximum of C$1,507.65/month and a much lower average new retirement pension, while OAS for ages 65-74 is about C$743/month in the April-June 2026 quarter.
+For 2026 context, Canada.ca lists CPP at 65 with a maximum of C$1,507.65/month and a much lower average new retirement pension, while OAS for ages 65-74 is about C$743/month in the April-June 2026 quarter.
 Your actual CPP depends on contribution history and start age; your OAS depends on age, residency, and income.

 DB pension rules are plan-specific.
 Federal public-service, OMERS, HOOPP, CAAT, teacher, healthcare, municipal, police, firefighter, and university plans do not all share the same earliest start age, bridge benefit, unreduced rules, survivor options, or indexing.
 Use this page to structure the questions, not to override the pension booklet.